Hojicha Bubble Tea

 - Strain the tea and stir in brown sugar.Set aside to cool.

-- Put warm tapioca balls and brown sugar syrup into a cup.
+- Assemble the drink.
+Put warm tapioca balls and brown sugar syrup into a cup.
 Add ice, cooled down hojicha tea, and milk.Serve immediately and stir before drinking.
 Use an extra wide straw to drink.

 - Use a wide straw to drink boba so you can get a few tapioca balls and tea with each sip.